stich86/T99W175-simpleadmin/DOCUMENTAZIONE.md

 ### `www/deviceinfo.html` — Device details
 - Purpose: display identity/network info and let you change the IMEI.
 - How: `fetchDeviceInfo()` issues AT queries (`AT+CGMI`, `AT+CGMM`, `^VERSION?`, `+CIMI`, `+ICCID`, `+CGSN`, `+CNUM`, `+CGCONTRDP`) plus `/cgi-bin/get_lanip` for LAN details. `updateIMEI()` prepares `^NV` strings to write a new IMEI and triggers a reboot countdown so users wait for the modem to return.

-### `www/watchcat.html` — Modern Watchcat UI
-- Purpose: configure connectivity watchdog with validation.
-- How: `simpleWatchCat()` pulls current status from `/cgi-bin/get_watchcat_status`, enables the submit toggle only when target, cooldown, failures, and action are filled, and posts the config to `/cgi-bin/watchcat_maker`.
-User feedback echoes the CGI response to avoid silent failures.

-### `www/watchcat_backup.html` — Legacy Watchcat UI
-- Purpose: fallback page that keeps the older layout and simpler bindings.
-- How: mostly static fields with Alpine bindings; users manually submit parameters without the guarded validations present in the modern page.

 ### `www/config/simpleadmin.conf`
 - Purpose: front-end feature toggle.